swsnu/swppfall2018/README.md

 - Sep.
 07 : [Project guideline](project/README.md) is posted!
 - Sep.
 19 : Homework 2 is posted!
 - Oct.
 12 : Homework 3 is posted!
+- Oct.
+22 : Sprint 2 report due is extended due to the Github service disruption.

 ## Assignments